carlosgalvezp/FCND-P3-Controls-Cpp/WRITEUP.md

 #### 2. Implement roll pitch control in python and C++.

+The roll-pitch controller takes as input the commanded acceleration (NED), the current attitude and the thrust command, and outputs the desired pitch and roll rates in body frame.

+First, we obtain the current tilt `b_a_y` and `b_a_y` from the rotation matrix `R`.

+Then, we compute the desired tilt `b_c_x` and `b_c_y` by normalizing the desired acceleration by the thrust.
+Note that we must divide it by the mass of the drone to convert it to acceleration.
+A negative sign is also needed since thrust is positive upwards but the acceleration is given in NED coordinates (positive down).
+We constrain it to a maximum and minimum tilt value to prevent the drone from fliping.

+Next, a P controller determines the desired roll and pitch rate in the world frame (`b_c_x_dot` and `b_c_y_dot`).

+Finally, in order to output the desired roll and pitch rate in the body frame, we apply a non-linear transformation as seen in the lectures, taking into account the rotation matrix as seen in the lectures.
+Below the full source code is presented:

+**Python code**

 ```python
 def roll_pitch_controller(self, acceleration_cmd, attitude, thrust_cmd):
     """ Generate the rollrate and pitchrate commands in the body frame